WiseLibs/wise-river/README.md

 ### *static* River.combine(*...rivers*) -> *river*

 Returns a new river that contains the combination of all the values of all the given rivers.
 The returned river will not be fulfilled until all the given rivers have been fulfilled.
-If any of the given rivers are rejected, this river gets rejected too.
+If any of the given rivers are rejected, this river is rejected too.

 You can pass an array of rivers or pass them as individual arguments (or a mix thereof).